Examples of homology 3-spheres whose Chern-Simons function is not Morse-Bott: Further discussion and other examples

 \begin{proposition} If one replaces $Z$ with $S^3 \smallsetminus nbd(3T_{-2,7}\# T_{2,7})$ in the construction of $\Sigma_2$, then the corresponding point at $(\tfrac \pi {14}, -\tfrac \pi {14}) $ has a neighborhood that is a cone on the disjoint union of two circles and a 3-torus. \end{proposition}

-Finally, we note that the homology spheres $\Sigma_1, \Sigma_2$ can also be decomposed into Heegaard decompositions, giving rise to different fiber product descriptions of the singularities in Theorem \ref{thm1}.
-In this case, the character varieties of the handlebodies are smooth manifolds and the local singular structure in the fiber product for this decomposition is a consequence of these handlebody character varieties intersecting nontransversely in the smooth locus of the character variety of the surface.
+Finally, we note that the homology spheres $\Sigma_1, \Sigma_2$ can also be decomposed using Heegaard splittings, giving rise to different fiber product descriptions of the singularities described in Theorem \ref{thm1}.
+For Heegaard splittings, the character varieties of the handlebodies are smooth submanifolds of the smooth locus of the character variety of the Heegaard surface in a neighborhood of their intersections points.
+Hence the local singular structure in the fiber product description associated to this decomposition is due to this pair of handlebody character varieties intersecting nontransversely.